krishnakanthb13/amplenote-plugins/calendarpro/Calendar Pro.md

       this.monthYear = monthYear;
     }
   },

+  // Add week start configuration constant
+  CALENDAR_CONFIG: {
+    weekStartsOnMonday: false, // Set to true for Monday, false for Sunday (Update avaliable in users selection option!)
+	prefixWeek: `CW` // Update for KW for Kalendarwoche (German) / CW for calendar Week / just W for Week.
+  },

   // --------------------------------------------------------------------------
   // Function to handle month and year selection from a prompt, including calendar creation. -- noteOption
   appOption: {